amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ## Introduction

-The refactoring story today is about a UI editor for a table of _Students_ that lets a user add, rename and remove columns.
+The refactoring story today is about a UI editor for a table of _Students_ that lets a user add, rename, and remove columns.

 The result of an operation is a series of changes that have to be applied and saved to the database.

 I will skip the _React_ portion of the code and focus on how to model the changes with types and simplify the update process.

 NOTE: The code uses [fp-ts](https://gcanti.github.io/fp-ts/) types and functions.
-You can see the functions or namespaces imported at the top.
+You can see the functions and namespaces imported at the top.

 ```ts
 import { pipe } from 'fp-ts/function';